telerik/ajax-docs/general-information/integration-with-visual-studio/typescript-definitions/use-typescript-for-the-telerik-ui-for-asp.net-ajax-suite.md

 ---
-title: Use TypeScript for the Telerik® UI for ASP.NET Ajax Suite
+title: Use TypeScript for the Telerik® UI for ASP.NET AJAX Suite
-page_title: Use TypeScript for the Telerik® UI for ASP.NET Ajax Suite | UI for ASP.NET AJAX Documentation
+page_title: Use TypeScript for the Telerik® UI for ASP.NET AJAX Suite | UI for ASP.NET AJAX Documentation
-description: Use TypeScript for the Telerik® UI for ASP.NET Ajax Suite
+description: Use TypeScript for the Telerik® UI for ASP.NET AJAX Suite
 slug: introduction/radcontrols-for-asp.net-ajax-fundamentals/integration-with-visual-studio/typescript-definitions/use-typescript-for-the-telerik-ui-for-asp.net-ajax-suite
 tags: use,typescript,for,the,telerik,ui,for,asp.net,ajax,suite
 published: True
 position: 2
 ---

-# Use TypeScript for the Telerik® UI for ASP.NET Ajax Suite
+# Use TypeScript for the Telerik® UI for ASP.NET AJAX Suite

-This article explains how to use the **TypeScript definitions**	available for the **Telerik® UI for ASP.NET Ajax** suite.
+This article explains how to use the **TypeScript definitions**	available for the **Telerik® UI for ASP.NET AJAX** suite.

-To continue with this help article, make sure that the	Telerik® UI for ASP.NET Ajax **TypeScript** definitions are properly added	to your Web Application.
-You can find helpful instructions about that	in the [Add TypeScript Definitions for the Telerik® UI for ASP.NET Ajax Suite]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/integration-with-visual-studio/typescript-definitions/add-typescript-definitions-for-the-telerik-ui-for-asp.net-ajax-suite%}) article.
+To continue with this help article, make sure that the	Telerik® UI for ASP.NET AJAX **TypeScript** definitions are properly added	to your Web Application.
+You can find helpful instructions about that	in the [Add TypeScript Definitions for the Telerik® UI for ASP.NET AJAX Suite]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/integration-with-visual-studio/typescript-definitions/add-typescript-definitions-for-the-telerik-ui-for-asp.net-ajax-suite%}) article.

 You can quickly navigate through the sections in this list: